Seat bias

 Seat bias is a property describing methods of apportionment.
 These are methods used to allocate seats in a parliament among federal states or among political parties.
 A method is biased if it systematically favors small parties over large parties, or vice versa.
-There are various ways to compute the bias of apportionment methods.

-When the agents are federal states, it is particularly important to avoid bias between large states and small states.
-There are several ways to measure this bias formally.
+There are several mathematical measures of bias, which can disagree slightly, but all measures broadly agree that rules based on Droop's quota or Jefferson's method are strongly biased in favor of large parties, while rules based on Webster's method, Hill's method, or Hare's quota have low levels of bias, with the differences being sufficiently small that different definitions of bias produce different results.